amfoggia/build_system_tools/pkg-config_files.md

 │       └── sum_range.cpp
 ├── cool_lib
 │   ├── include
+│   │   ├── max_vec.hpp
 │   │   ├── meson.build
+│   │   ├── min_vec.hpp
 │   │   ├── strange_mult.hpp
 │   │   └── strange_sum.hpp
-│   ├── meson
 │   ├── meson.build
-│   ├── meson_config.h.in
-│   ├── meson_options.txt
 │   └── src
+│       ├── max_vec.cpp
 │       ├── meson.build
+│       ├── min_vec.cpp
 │       ├── strange_mult.cpp
 │       └── strange_sum.cpp
+├── extra_lib
+│   ├── include
+│   │   ├── max.hpp
+│   │   ├── meson.build
+│   │   └── min.hpp
+│   ├── meson.build
+│   └── src
+│       ├── max.cpp
+│       ├── meson.build
+│       └── min.cpp
 ├── main.cpp
+└── pkg-config_files.md

-Library `libcool` depends on `libbasic` (is "built on top of it"), but the `main.cpp` function does not depend directly on `libbasic`.
-This way, when using shared libraries, we do not need to explicitly link the main function to the `libbasic` library, we only need the `libcool` library.
+Library `libcool` depends on `libbasic` and on `libextra`, but the `main.cpp` function does not depend directly on the last two.
+This way, when using shared libraries, we do not need to explicitly link the main function to these libraries, we only need to link against the `libcool` library.

+Only the `libcool` and the `libbasic` libraries have a `.pc` file, the `libextra` does no. With this we can exemplify the usage of the `pkg-config` file variables.
-For both libraries, we generate with `meson` the pkg-config file, and they go like:
+For two of the libraries, we generate with `meson` the pkg-config file, and they go like:

 1. `pkg-config` of `libbasic`
 The command to create the library is `build_target` and it can create either a static or a shared library according to a flag passed during configuration.
+This file is the one obtained when creating a shared library.
 ```
-prefix=<some/path>
+prefix=/tmp/basic
 libdir=${prefix}/lib
 includedir=${prefix}/include